Home UncategorizedBlood Orange Tart: Sensational Citrus Dessert You’ll Love

 Crust

-1. Preheat the oven to 350ยฐF.
-Grease a tart pan that has a removable bottom.
+• Preheat the oven to 350°F. Grease a tart pan that has a removable bottom.

 Filling

-1. If in a hurry or do not have a tart pan, use a store-bought prepared shortbread crust for this recipe.
+If in a hurry or you do not have a tart pan, use a store-bought prepared shortbread crust for this recipe.

-2. To cool the cooked crust in a shorter amount of time, let the cooked crust sit out for a few minutes and then place it on a potholder in the freezer for 10 or 15 minutes.
+To cool the cooked crust more quickly, let it sit out for a few minutes, then place it on a potholder in the freezer for 10 or 15 minutes.

 You may also like